dspiteself/nakkaya.com/posts/2009-12-09-poor-mans-arduino-line-follower.markdown

 An LED is connected to digital pin 8, and a push button is connected to digital pin 2, refer to the fritzing diagram for their wiring.

-To control the DC motors on the RC car, we used a ardumoto shield which allows you to control up to 2 DC motors.
+To control the DC motors on the RC car, we used an ardumoto shield which allows you to control up to 2 DC motors.
 It uses digital pins,

  - 10 for PWM for MotorA